-Keeping up with regular maintenance is a mission-critical process – even though it may not seem so important when all your equipment is in proper working order.
-If you barely notice the benefits of preventative maintenance on a day-to-day basis, you’re either doing it right, or you’ve been lucky enough to avoid a catastrophic equipment failure that makes the need for a solid maintenance program blatantly (and painfully) obvious.
-The real benefits are visible in the bottom line thanks to longer equipment lifespans and less downtime.
+If you barely notice the benefits of preventative maintenance, you’re either doing it right, or you’ve been lucky enough to avoid a catastrophic equipment failure that makes the need for a preventive maintenance program blatantly (and painfully) obvious.

 A comprehensive CMMS software like Limble is a major part of the equation, but the effectiveness of your maintenance program is amplified when you pair the right software with the right CMMS labels for your applications and incorporate best practices into your maintenance management program.

 Manual documentation can be thorough, but it can also contain many mistakes due to human error.
 When your maintenance technicians are hurriedly documenting parts used, parts ordered, and work performed, errors in documentation can skew your records.
 Skewed records, in turn, lead to inaccurate inventory counts and missed maintenance opportunities that could have prevented future equipment downtime due to an unexpected breakdown.

 CMMS asset tags, when used in conjunction with Limble CMMS, can streamline documentation and enhance the accuracy of your preventative maintenance records.
 Maintenance technicians can simply scan an asset tag to immediately navigate to the correct record and have access to the asset’s complete maintenance history, necessary replacement parts, and other essential information.